closerdao/tdf-game-guide/02_roles-and-stakeholders/visitor.md

 ## Role Description

-Visitors are individuals who stay at TDF for short periods, typically ranging from a few days to a couple of weeks.
+Visitors are individuals who stay at TDF for periods of 1 month or longer (except volunteers/events).
 They represent the first level of engagement with the community and have the opportunity to experience daily life, participate in activities, and learn about the community's systems and values.

 ## Responsibilities